trozware/troznet/content/post/2023/swiftui-data-flow-2023.md

 In the original post, this was the section that gave me the most trouble - having a list of data objects where each one could be edited and updating the original list to show the edits.

-This is now a lot easier, although it took me some time to realise this.
+This is now a lot easier, although it took me some time to realize this.

 I have a sample data file and a `Person` model class using `@Observable`.
 The `PersonListModel` class holds an array of these `Person` objects and it also uses `@Observable`.